Neisse University: History

-Prof. Klaus ten Hagen was elected as the new president in 2004.
+Klaus ten Hagen was elected as the new president in 2004.

 From 2007 it had been possible to also immatriculate students from other than the three countries participating in the project.
 This was especially true of the master course which was focused on an internationally diverse student group.

 In 2019, Wrocław University of Technology had to terminate its cooperation with Zittau/Görlitz University of Applied Sciences and TU Liberec.
 The Rector of Wrocław University of Technology informed the partner institutions in December 2019 that, due to new regulations in the Polish Higher Education Act, Wrocław University of Technology no longer sees itself in a position to continue its participation in the international Neisse University network.
 No new students were enrolled for the 2019/2020 semester.

 Profile of the university

 Neisse University has had a special profile by following facts: